 - Continue to create relevant, high-quality content to boost (and secure) your search visibility.

-And when we say constant, we mean constantly.
-In fact, new algorithm updates are released every day.
+Not to mention, in fact, new algorithm updates are released every day.

-Point being: Google constantly makes changes to its algorithm.
+The point?
+Google constantly makes changes to its algorithm.
 Some changes are minor; others can be core updates.

 Since these updates are so frequent, you’ll always be playing catch-up if you try to counter the effects of an update and decipher its new guidelines after it’s happened.